 - They pass their fears onto their children and often use stories of kidnapping, abuse, and trauma as justification for their overly protective nature.
 They even say that it’s an act of love, claiming that if the behavior ceased it would mean the parent no longer cared for their children

 Living with PPD can be exhausting, exciting, and challenging.
-They have the ability to fake social interaction in front of others despite their strong dislike of others.
+They have the ability to fake social interaction in front of others despite their intense dislike of others.
 They say things like, “I was just trying to keep you safe” or “I can see things that you don’t” as a way of softening the paranoia.
 Ultimately this behavior has the opposite effect of what was intended as family members and friends remove themselves from the life of the paranoid person because it is too difficult to handle.